MAYZGitHub/mayz-toc/Catalyst-Reports/MILESTONE-01.md

 ## Objectives

 - **Research and Analysis**: Conduct a comprehensive study on liquidity issues in Cardano, detailing the challenges faced by large volume trades on DEXs.
-- **Project Plan Document**: A detailed public document outlining the project's objectives, scope, timeline, and deliverables.
-This document should clearly present how the project will proceed from research findings to implementation.
+- **Project Plan Document**: Create a detailed public document outlining the project's objectives, scope, timeline, and deliverables.
-- **Functional Documentation**: Develop documentation that describes the Trustless OTC Smart Contract's concept, including its architecture.
-This includes:
+- **Initial Functional Documentation**: Develop preliminary documentation that describes the Trustless OTC Smart Contract's concept, including its basic architecture.
-  - An overview of the protocol architecture.
-  - Descriptions of the smart contract functions, data structures, and interaction flows.
 - **Use Cases and Benefits**: Outline potential applications of the smart contracts within the Cardano ecosystem.
-This section will detail how the solution addresses specific liquidity challenges and its benefits for different user groups.

 ## Achievements

-- The research report has been completed and published, highlighting the key liquidity issues and proposing potential solutions.
+1. Completed and published a comprehensive research report on liquidity challenges in the Cardano ecosystem, highlighting key issues and proposing potential solutions.
-- The project plan document has been drafted, providing a clear roadmap for the development and implementation of the OTC solution.
+2. Drafted a detailed project plan document, providing a clear roadmap for the development and implementation of the OTC solution.
-- Initial functional documentation of the smart contracts has been prepared, outlining the basic architecture and describing how the OTC mechanism will operate.
+3. Prepared initial functional documentation of the smart contracts, outlining the basic architecture and describing how the OTC mechanism will operate at a high level.
-- Detailed plans, and the proposed architecture are documented in the main README for easy reference.
-See the [Main README](../README.md) for more information.
+4. Documented use cases and benefits in the main README, detailing how the solution addresses specific liquidity challenges for different user groups.

+## Clarifications on Milestone 1 Scope

+As per Milestone 1 requirements, we have provided a basic overview of the protocol architecture.
+This includes:
+  - An outline of the main components: Token Locking Contract, NFT Minting Contract, and Redemption Contract.
+  - A high-level description of the OTC token flow: locking, minting, trading, and redemption.
+  - Basic information on datum structure and its role in the OTC process.

+- Detailed smart contract functions, including specific input parameters, outputs, and state changes, will be elaborated in Milestone 2.

 ## Next Steps

-- Continue refining the functional documentation with more detailed architecture and flow diagrams.
+- Refine the functional documentation with more detailed architecture and flow diagrams.
-- Begin the development phase, implementing the core functionalities of the OTC smart contracts.
+- Begin the detailed design phase, preparing for the implementation of core OTC smart contract functionalities.
+- Address any additional feedback from Catalyst reviewers to ensure alignment with project goals and community expectations.

+## Note to Reviewers

+We appreciate your thorough review and feedback.
+We acknowledge that some aspects of the smart contract implementation details were not fully elaborated in this milestone, as our focus was on establishing the foundational research and high-level architecture.
+The upcoming milestones will delve deeper into the technical specifics.

+For any questions or clarifications, please refer to our main [README](../README.md) or contact our team through the provided channels.